 Fix 5 – Verify the integrity of game files

-Missing or corrupted game files can cause a variety of game issues including the Rust mic not working.
-Luckily, you can let Steam scan and repair the game files in easy steps.
+Missing or corrupted game files will lead to a variety of game issues including the Rust mic not working.
+Luckily, Steam can automatically scan and repair the game files by a few easy steps.

 1) Open your Steam client and go to the Library tab.